How to Design Your Own Website in 2026

-Breaking down the website design process,
+A 7 step guide to breaking down the website design process,

-so it doesn’t seem so overwhelming!
+so it doesn’t seem so overwhelming! (updated for 2026)

 (I’m going from big picture to details, so keep reading for the full scoop on how to tackle each step!)

-Decide on your website’s style.
-If you don’t already have one, this will become part of your brand— very simply put: how people recognize your business.
+If you don’t already have one, this will become part of your brand.
+Very simply put: how people recognize your business.
 Your website’s style includes these elements:

-↳ Website copy
+↳ Website copy (+ FREE Website Copy Template!)

 ↳ Photos